-My approach to developing a 1/144 scale or other small scale interior is to use everything I can find, work with, or create, to present an interior that has the feel, complexity, and textures of life.
+My approach to developing a 1/144 scale or other small scale interior is to use everything I can find, work, or create, to present an interior that has the feel, complexity, and textures of life.
 Small scale affords an almost limitless opportunity to experiment with every material that a miniaturist might use.

 I love natural materials too much not to bring them into my interiors.